raymondkeogh/wildcamping/README.md

     The focus of this project will the search functionality, creating a simple and intuitive way to find, store and share camping locations.

  - **Definition:**
-    The site will user populated database of camping locations with descriptions and ratings.
+    The site will be a user populated database of camping locations, descriptions and ratings.

  - **Value:**
     This site allows users to explore new opportunities in wild camping, share their own camping knowledge and procure their own list of favourite locations.